 The LTI external tool has two important jobs, to begin with.
 First, security must be handled, ensuring both this LMS and this User is allowed to see Oscorp external tool.
 It should be noted that this user’s identity should be saved — the API we choose to initialize, and what content the user should see, may depend very much on who they are and what their role is.

 Once all this is confirmed, the External Tool can build the environment to be shown to the user.

 First, let’s look at an example when the user is an Author.

 Let’s split apart Figure 1 to see exactly what information is being passed where:

 Once they have been built, the rest is fairly simple: you initialize the Author API like you would in any other scenario.
-The UI is handled by Learnosity- and any item an author saves item content, the information is stored on Learnosity’s side:
+The UI is handled by Learnosity — and as any Item an author saves Item content, the information is stored on Learnosity’s side:

-This is the route Oscorp decides the go, immediately rendering a report after the student’s completed work:
+This is the route Oscorp decides to go, immediately rendering a report after the student’s completed work: